kwokcb/materialxocio/README.md

 pip install .
 ```

-The distribution will be available on PyPi in the near future as `materialxocio`
+The distribution will be available on PyPi in the near future as `materialxocio`.

 ### Dependencies